dphfox/Fusion/docs/api-reference/instances/attributeChange.md

 Given an attribute name, returns a [special key](./specialkey.md) which connects to that attribute's change events.

-This function must be used with the [attribute](./attribute.md) otherwise the callback will never run.
+This function must be used with the [attribute](./attribute.md) special key otherwise the callback will never run.

 ```Lua
 (attributeName: string) -> SpecialKey